Heather Stefanson: Minister of Justice and Attorney General

 Stefanson was sworn in as Minister of Justice and Attorney General in a ceremony at the Canadian Museum of Human Rights in 2016, becoming only the second woman to hold that position since 1871.
-She was also appointed Deputy Premier and Keeper of the Great Seal of the Province of Manitoba.
+She was also appointed Deputy Premier and Keeper of the Great Seal of the province of Manitoba.

+Criminal justice system reform

-In response to a 2016 report by the MacDonald-Laurier Institute that ranked Manitoba’s criminal justice system as the worst in the country, Stefanson committed to a full review of the criminal justice system.
+In response to a 2016 report by the Macdonald–Laurier Institute that ranked Manitoba's criminal justice system as the worst in the country, Stefanson committed to a full review of the criminal justice system.
 The review showed that Manitoba had the highest adult incarceration rate among provinces, along with high violent crime and recidivism rates.
-The review also found significant delay in criminal matters moving through Manitoba’s court system.
-To respond to the review, Stefanson released Manitoba’s Criminal Justice System Modernization Strategy in March 2018.
+The review also found significant delay in criminal matters moving through Manitoba's court system.
+To respond to the review, Stefanson released Manitoba's Criminal Justice System Modernization Strategy in March 2018.
 The plan included four essential components, including crime prevention; focusing resources on the most serious criminal cases; more effectively using restorative justice; and responsibly reintegrating offenders back into society.
-In 2019, Stefanson’s successor as Minister of Justice announced that the strategy had resulted in significant reductions in time to disposition in Manitoba’s provincial court and Court of Queen’s Bench as well as a reduction in provincial custody counts.
+In 2019, Stefanson's successor as Minister of Justice announced that the strategy had resulted in significant reductions in time to disposition in Manitoba's provincial court and Court of Queen's Bench as well as a reduction in provincial custody counts.

-In 2017, Stefanson collaborated with the Chief Justices of Manitoba’s provincial court, Court of Queen’s Bench, and Court of Appeal to request that the federal government change the Criminal Code to eliminate preliminary inquiries in the province.
-The letter proposed a four-year pilot project where preliminary inquiries would be eliminated for indictable offences carrying a sentence less than 10 years, and replaced with an out of court discovery process for offences carrying a sentence over 10 years.
+In 2017, Stefanson collaborated with the Chief Justices of Manitoba's provincial court, Court of Queen's Bench, and Court of Appeal to request that the federal government change the Criminal Code to eliminate preliminary inquiries in the province.
+The letter proposed a four-year pilot project where preliminary inquiries would be eliminated for indictable offences carrying a sentence less than ten years, and replaced with an out-of-court discovery process for offences carrying a sentence over ten years.
 The goal of the proposed project was to reduce unreasonable court delays.
-It responded to the Supreme Court of Canada’s decision in R v.
-Jordan, which set time limits on criminal proceedings that could result in people accused of serious crimes, including murder, walking free due to unreasonable court delay.
+It responded to the Supreme Court of Canada's decision in R v Jordan, which set time limits on criminal proceedings that could result in people accused of serious crimes, including murder, walking free due to unreasonable court delay.
 The federal government responded to calls for preliminary inquiry reform in 2018 with the introduction and passage of Bill C-75.
 The Bill restricts preliminary inquiries to only offences carrying a maximum sentence of 14 years or more.
 University of Ottawa law professor Allan Rock estimated the legislation would produce an 87 percent reduction in preliminary inquiries and help reduce court delay significantly.
-In a statement regarding the Federal, Provincial and Territorial Justice Ministers meeting in April 2017, Stefanson expressed her support for mandatory minimum sentences for certain criminal offences.
-She stated, “anything less than a prison sentence for certain crimes is unjustifiable in Manitoba’s view.”
+In a statement regarding the federal, provincial and territorial Justice Ministers meeting in April 2017, Stefanson expressed her support for mandatory minimum sentences for certain criminal offences.
+She stated, "anything less than a prison sentence for certain crimes is unjustifiable in Manitoba's view."